Poupachef/jobs/back-end-developer.md

 	* An endpoint to delete a product;
 	- An endpoint to increase or decrease the quantity stock

-You must delivery the database scritp, the API source code and a way to use this API, that could be a Postman Collection or a sequence of Curl commands.
+You must delivery the **database scritp**, the API source code and a way to use this API, that **could be a Postman Collection or a sequence of Curl commands**.
 And create a README.md file to explain how to install and use the API.

 ### Good luck